TELL HUNT TO TAX THE BANKS

 We're calling on Chancellor Jeremy Hunt to bring in a windfall tax on banks' excessive profits, similar to the windfall tax on energy companies.

-While most of us are suffering with the rising cost of living and public services at breaking point, banks are making huge profits from the Bank of England’s decision to raise the base interest rate.
-This choice has forced households, small businesses and the Bank of England itself to hand billions to banks for doing absolutely nothing.
+While most of us are suffering with the rising cost of living and public services are at breaking point, banks are making huge profits from the Bank of England’s decision to raise interest rates.
+This choice has forced households, small businesses and the Bank of England itself, to hand billions to banks for doing absolutely nothing.

-If the government really wants to ‘level up’, Chancellor Jeremy Hunt should bring in a windfall tax on banks’ unmerited profits, and help fund our vital public services properly instead.
-Increasing the bank surcharge from 3% to 35% would raise around £67bn between 2022 and 2028, based on OBR forecasts.
+Given bank profits for 2023, increasing the bank surcharge from 3% to 35% would raise more than £14 billion.
+If the government really wants to ‘level up’, Chancellor Jeremy Hunt should bring in a windfall tax on banks’ unearned profits, to support households and help fund our vital public services properly.

 Background information:

-Banks are also set to receive tens of billions of pounds of public money in the next few years because of how the Bank of England remunerates central bank reserves at its base rate, which is currently rising.
-The OBR’s latest forecasts suggest that around £150bn of interest on reserves will be paid to banks in the next six years.
+• Banks are also set to receive tens of billions of pounds of public money in the next few years because since 2006, the Bank of England has paid interest on the risk-free reserves private banks hold with it, at its base rate, which is currently rising.
+OBR forecasts suggest around £150 billion of interest on these reserves will be paid to banks in the next six years.
 [2]

-The windfall from reserve remuneration comes in addition to the gains banks are set to receive from higher interest rates more generally, which boosts banks’ profitability.
+• The windfall from reserve remuneration comes in addition to the gains banks are receiving from higher interest rates more generally from the public, which boosts banks’ profitability.

-The scale of this transfer from the public to banks is especially difficult to justify at a time when workers are set to pay significantly more tax, and public services are facing even more cuts.
-The Chancellor instead opted to cut the surcharge banks pay by 60% (from 8% to 3%) in the Autumn Statement.
+• The scale of this transfer from the public to banks is especially difficult to justify at a time when workers are set to pay significantly more tax, and public services are facing even more cuts.
+The Chancellor opted to cut the surcharge banks pay by 60% (from 8% to 3%) in last year’s Autumn Statement.

-Former Bank of England deputy governor Sir Charlie Bean recently proposed taxing windfalls banks receive from reserve remuneration, suggesting that it could raise tens of billions of pounds.
+• Ex-Bank of England deputy governor Sir Charlie Bean suggested a windfall tax could raise tens of billions of pounds.
 [3]

-In line with the government’s approach towards taxing oil and gas companies a 35% Energy Profits Levy for windfall profits arising from the energy crisis, it would also be appropriate to tax banks on the windfalls received simply for holding reserves.
+• In line with the government’s approach towards taxing oil and gas companies a 35% Energy Profits Levy for windfall profits arising from the energy crisis, it would also be appropriate to tax banks on the windfalls received from holding reserves.

 NOTES